KarimAziev/redux-saga-modal/README.md

 - **name**(String)(Required) the name of a modal
 - **config**(Object)
-  - **getModalState** (Function) A selector that takes the Redux store and returns the slice which corresponds to where the redux-saga-modal `reducer` was mounted.
+  - **getModalsState** (Function) A selector that takes the Redux store and returns the slice which corresponds to where the redux-saga-modal `reducer` was mounted.
 By default, the reducer is mounted under the `modals` key.

 ```javascript
 import { createModal } from 'redux-saga-modal';